avineeth/gyan/02_core_java.md

 - Lambda expressions are anonymous methods
 - it has 2 main components - parameter list, and body.
 - method name is anonymous and return type is inferred.
+- can be readily used with single abstract method interfaces.